Undergraduate Grading System

 |WF||Withdrawal failing from university (included in GPA)|

-If a course is repeated at this institution, only the best grade in the course is counted in computing the GPA.
+If a course is taken at A&M-Central Texas and repeated at this institution, only the best grade in the course is counted in computing the GPA.

 A student who drops a course on or before the census date receives no grade, and the course will not be listed on that student’s permanent record.